 Submit to the Superintendent, who will include this request in the monthly list of bills presented to the School Board.
 Please print and attach receipts for all expenditures.
-Use of this form is required by 2:125-E3, Resolution to Regulate Expense Reimbursements.
-Please print.
+Use of this form is nd by 2:125-E3 Posolution to Pogulato E